 Professor David Hall was the second African American Professor to find a home at NUSL.
 Professor David Hall entered the law school as an Associate Professor.
 He then became an Associate Dean, Dean, and finally the Provost of the institution.
 During former Provost Hall's tenure, he instituted several BLSA traditions including the 1L induction ceremony, and the 3L Event.
 Many of these events were hosted by Provost Hall and his wife Marilyn Braithwaite-Hall (herself a Northeastern Graduate, distinguished scholar, and Doctor of Philosophy) at their home.

 These traditions still stand.
 1L students are a part of a pinning ceremony, and welcomed into the BLSA family by faculty, staff, and upper level BLSA students.
-3L students are honored as graduates, and welcomed into the legal profession in a ceremony that includes attendance by faculty and staff, adornment with Kente cloth stoles, speeches from 1L and 2L students, a bountiful dinner, and a traditional ancestral honoring ceremony by faculty advisor Susan Maze-Rothstein.
-Both events take place at the home of one of BLSA's distinguished faculty advisors.
+3L students are honored as graduates and welcomed into the legal profession in a ceremony that includes attendance by faculty and staff, adornment with Kente cloth stoles, speeches from 1L and 2L students, a bountiful dinner, and a traditional ancestral honoring ceremony by BLSA’s faculty advisor.

 Throughout its tenure, BLSA has been heavily involved in the Committee Against Institutional Racism (CAIR).
 CAIR coalesced as an ad hoc group in Spring 1986 because of an intense feeling among students of color of the need for such a body.
 The Committee was initially led by Asian American students who also felt the sting of race issues within the institution.